 And yet, because of the growing revenues generated by the “ancillaries” – tv, home video, foreign markets – more films are being produced, and concurrently the big studios have chosen to do battle for “market share” leadership.
 They’re measuring success by total market share and not by revenue as a percentage of costs– this means growth in the number of films in release.
 More films than ever it seems are being produced to feed the many screens, the video and television markets, and the rapidly expanding international markets.

-Surrounded by multiplexes and video stores and satellite dishes, Upstate Films, past its quarter century mark, perseveres through adroit programming as well as a base of financial support from a mix of sources.
+Surrounded by multiplexes and video stores and satellite dishes, Upstate Films, now over 40 years old, perseveres through adroit programming as well as a base of financial support from a mix of sources.
 Earned revenue from admissions, membership, concession, and advertising in our publication, The Flyer, provides approximately 85% of our budget.
 Fundraising, grants, and corporate support provide the other 15%.
 We’ve been fortunate to receive NYSCA general operating support since 1973, and NEA funding intermittently.
-Upstate Films has been a funded member of the Dutchess County Arts Council for the past twenty years.
-Upstate’s membership rolls hover around one thousand who also make contributions to keep the theater going.
+Upstate Films has been a funded member of the Dutchess County Arts Council, now Arts Mid-Hudson, for the past twenty years.
+Upstate’s membership rolls hover between 1,500 and 2,000 who also make contributions to keep the theater going.

 In the ’90s as the culture war heated up, one of our fans took the “Attention You Are A Target” at left while attending Bread & Puppet’s Summer Performance up in Vermont, she noticed Upstate Films was one of the groups targeted by an anti-arts lobbying group and sent us the photo.